Over the past years I have worked with clients with diverse cultural, linguistic, educational and economic backgrounds. I work in several disciplines.

 Focused Problem Solving:

 This is short-term treatment, five to 20 visits, with a primary focus on resolving a concrete, specific problem.
-Examples might include school-related behavior problems, anger management, insomnia, stress, procrastination, obesity or conflict within the family, with peers, partners or co-workers.
-My role is to ask lots of questions; make an assessment and formulate a manageable action plan; and assign homework for the client.
+Examples might include work/relationship related stress, depression; school-related behavior problems, anger management, insomnia, procrastination, obesity or conflict within the family, with peers, partners or co-workers.
+My role is to understand questions; make an assessment and formulate a manageable action plan; and assign homework for the client.
 I work collaboratively with my clients with the goal of achieving concrete, specific changes in their lives.

 Personal growth and relationships building: